Ashuradhipathi/FSD/Intro.md

 **Web Page:** A web page is a document which is commonly written in HTML and translated by a web browser.
 A web page can be identified by entering an URL.
 A Web page can be of the static or dynamic type

 - _unpaired tag are also known as void tags_

+  ###Library Vs Framework
+  JavaScript libraries are a specialized tool for on-demand use, JavaScript frameworks are a full toolset that help shape and organize your website or web application